Homemade Honey Oatmeal Bread is perfect for sandwiches or part of breakfast, brunch or dinner with a smear of creamy butter or jam!

 So when I saw a Honey Wheat Oatmeal Bread on The Slow Roasted Italian blog, I immediately printed it off to try.
 The dough came together beautifully, smooth and elastic as Donna had described.

 It’s not quite as sweet and dense as my old favorite, but hubby and the kids gave it high praise.
 I will definitely bake it again.
-With a just a few tweaks, like a bit more honey, this oatmeal loaf.
+With a just a few tweaks, like a bit more honey, this oatmeal loaf is worth baking again and again.
 Thanks, Donna, for the inspiration!

-Melt butter and add it plus the honey to the bowl of a stand mixer.
+Melt 4 tablespoons butter and add it plus the honey to the bowl of a stand mixer.
 Add warm water.
 You want the mixture to be about 110-120º.
 Sprinkle the yeast on top of the water honey mixture and mix to combine.
-Set aside for about 5-10 minutes, till yeast blooms.
+Set aside for about 5-10 minutes, until the yeast blooms.

 Add the egg and one cup of whole wheat flour.
 Blend on low until the egg is incorporated then beat on medium for 2 more minutes.
 Add the oats, 1 cup whole wheat flour, and 1 cup bread flour.
 Continue mixing for a few minutes until it's smooth and elastic.